Stebi-Lab/DL_Project_2023/README.md

 To use an already exisiting model set the **useModel** to **True** and set **plotting** to **True**.
 This will iterate over the companies creating the plots from the report.

+The results from the paper are in the results.txt file together with the names of the trained models.
+All models are in the root folder.